 8. Talent Gap

 The shortage of talent remains a big issue in this industry.
 And that includes at executive level.
 As the workforce ages, so the talent gap will widen and closing it requires the industry to adopt new talent management strategies.
+Here you can find help if you want to hire a cleaning contractor.
 Miners can standardise systems, welcome new training initiatives and take the necessary steps to attract skills and sector-savvy execs.

 The Core Group